 Which performed better in recent years, growth stocks or value stocks?
 Differentiating between these characteristics is a popular way to segment the US stock market (next to segmentation by market capitalization).
 Value stocks can be roughly described as "bargains".
 These stocks are usually associated with low P/E, low P/B, low price/cash flow, and a high dividend yield.
 These companies may have solid fundamentals, but their stock prices are perceived to be lower than their intrinsic value due to factors such as market conditions, industry trends, or temporary setbacks.
 Value stocks are often associated with more mature industries or companies that are temporarily out of favor with investors.
 Growth stocks are the exact opposite.
 They are considered expensive measured by a variety of metrics.
 These stocks generally do not pay dividends, as the companies usually want to reinvest any earnings in order to keep growing at certain rates.
 These companies often operate in industries that are expanding rapidly or are engaged in innovative technologies.
 Investors are attracted to growth stocks because of their potential for significant capital appreciation over time.
 Examples of growth stocks can include technology companies, biotech firms, or high-growth consumer brands.

 Value and growth investing are opposing strategies.
 A stock prized by a value investor might be considered worthless by a growth investor and vice versa.
 Value investors seek to profit as the price returns to its “fair value" while growth investors are looking for "winners" and focus on competitive advantages.

-The ratio in the chart above divides the Russell 3000 Growth Index by the Russell 3000 Value Index.
+The ratio in the chart above divides the Wilshire US Large-Cap Growth Index by the Wilshire US Large-Cap Value Index.
 When the ratio rises, growth stocks outperform value stocks - and when it falls, value stocks outperform growth stocks.
 The ratio peaked in 2000, during the dot-com mania.